THE GRADUATE SCHOOL AND UNIVERSITY CENTER

 XVI.
 STUDENT REPRESENTATIVES

 a.
-Students will be elected to serve as representatives to the Executive Committee, the Faculty Committee, the Curriculum Committee, the Admissions Committee, the Doctoral Students Council, and the Graduate Council.
+Students will be elected to serve as representatives to the Executive Committee, the Faculty Committee, the Curriculum Committee, the Admissions Committee, the Doctoral and Graduate Students' Council, and the Graduate Council.

 b.
 All student representatives must have a serious and diligent attitude toward their role and are expected to represent the view of students even when these contradict their own.